VajiraPrabuddhaka/choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

 3. GitOps controller (ArgoCD/Flux) syncs the change

-4. ReleasePin controller reconciles the updated ReleasePin (same as UI/CLI flow above) and it will deploy the new Release to the target environment.
+4. ReleaseBinding controller reconciles the updated ReleaseBinding (same as UI/CLI flow above) and it will deploy the new ComponentRelease to the target environment.

 **Benefits:**
 - Clean, human-readable Git diffs